Wan'Dale Robinson

-Wan'Dale Robinson (born January 5, 2001) is an American professional football wide receiver and return specialist for the New York Giants of the National Football League (NFL).
+Charles Wan'Dale Robinson (born January 5, 2001) is an American professional football wide receiver and return specialist for the Tennessee Titans of the National Football League (NFL).
 He played college football for the Nebraska Cornhuskers before transferring to the Kentucky Wildcats.

 Early life

 Robinson was born on January 5, 2001, in Frankfort, Kentucky.
 He attended Western Hills High School.
 Throughout his career, he was versatile on both offense and defense.
 In total, he played as a safety, linebacker, receiver, quarterback, running back, punt returner, and kickoff returner according to his high school coach.
 Rated as the No. 87 player in the country by 247Sports.com, he originally committed to Kentucky before committing to Nebraska.

 College career

 Nebraska

 As a freshman at Nebraska, Robinson was used as both a rusher and receiver, rushing for 340 yards on 88 rushes and recording 40 receptions for 453 yards.
 After the season, he was named a Freshman AllAmerican by The Athletic.

 Robinson's role increased in 2020, as he accumulated almost the same amount of scrimmage yards he had in 2019 in two fewer games.
 He recorded 46 rushes for 240 yards, along with 51 receptions for 461 yards.
 He was voted honorable mention AllBig Ten by the conference coaches after the season.